 Trust is a major issue especially in companies that deal with credit and finances.
-You’d rather not pay for something that is not going to give you the results you want or, worse, blatantly rob you of your hard-earned wages.
+You’d rather not pay for something that is not going to give you the results you want.
+You might even have some concerns that that agency will blatantly rob you of your hard-earned wages.
 When looking for a credit repair company, it’s better to consider a few things first.

 If you are having problems with your credit score and suddenly receive an offer from a company over an e-mail, it’s best to not take the bait.

 First off, no self-respecting credit repair company would ever do that.
 They’d rather let you find out of their services yourself and initiate the contact.
 Second, spamming is a telltale sign that the company has a dubious record or, worse, a front for scammers.

 No credit repair service is allowed to charge customers with an upfront fee.
 In fact, they’d only ask for your payment the moment that you have received the adjustments to your score.